SouthernMethodistUniversity/hpc_docs/_sources/examples/conda/README.md

 The `-n` tells Conda what to name the environment.
 Here, we request Python version 3.9 and the packages `package1 package2 package3` which are the packages you'd like to install (e.g. `numpy`, `tensorflow`, `pandas`, etc.).
-In general, it is a good idea install all the packages at the same time becasue Conda will do a better job of resolving dependencies.
+In general, it is a good idea install all the packages at the same time because Conda will do a better job of resolving dependencies.

 ## Creating Virtual Environments From environment.yml File